 I love the ground chili peppers.
 This is not the same as chile powder, which is a blend.
 These are dried and ground chili pods, of various types.
 I especially like the smoky ones.
 The Ancho Chili is smoky, complex, and full of flavor, and not at all hot.
 The Chipotle is quite hot and full of flavor.

-Try the blends, such as Fox Point seasoning, the sandwich or pasta sprinkles and specialty mixes like pumpkin pie spice.
+Both companies market blends that are great.
+Try the Fox Point seasoning, the sandwich or pasta sprinkles and specialty mixes like pumpkin pie spice.
 I especially like Fox Point on popcorn.
 My favorite blend is the Sunny Paris.

 The gift packs are nice wedding presents, too.